ls1intum/Artemis/doc/jenkins-gitlab/JENKINS_AND_GITLAB_SETUP.md

     This might take a while because Java is downloaded, but this is only required once.

-2. Run steps 3-5 only if you are **not** using a separate instance, otherwise continue with step 6.
+3. Run steps 4-6 only if you are **not** using a separate instance, otherwise continue with [Start Jenkins](#Start-Jenkins).

-3. Create a file increasing the maximum file size for the nginx proxy.
+4. Create a file increasing the maximum file size for the nginx proxy.
 The nginx-proxy uses a default file limit that is too small for the plugin that will be uploaded later.
  **Skip this step if you have your own NGINX instance.**

         echo "client_max_body_size 16m;" > client_max_body_size.conf

-4. Run the NGINX proxy docker container, this will automatically setup all reverse proxies and force https on all connections.
+5. Run the NGINX proxy docker container, this will automatically setup all reverse proxies and force https on all connections.
 (This image would also setup proxies for all other running containers that have the VIRTUAL_HOST and VIRTUAL_PORT environment variables).
 **Skip this step if you have your own NGINX instance.**